 If you have more than one deployed USM Anywhere Sensor, select the sensor that you want to use for the enabled AlienApp.

-Specify the connection information for your CB Response server:
+Specify the connection information for your Carbon Black EDR server:

-- Server address or hostname: Enter the IP address or hostname of your CB Response server.
+- Server address: Enter the IP address or hostname of your Carbon Black EDR server.

-- API token: Click Change API token and enter the API token created in CB Response.
+- API token: Click Change API token and enter the API token created in Carbon Black EDR.

-(Optional.)
-CA certificate: If you want to use a security certificate for the authentication, select the checkbox and add your certificate to establish a trusted SSLProtocol used for transmitting private documents through the Internet.
+- (Optional.)
+Custom Certificate Authority Public Certificate: If you want to use a security certificate for the authentication, select the checkbox and add your certificate to establish a trusted Secure Sockets Layer (SSLProtocol used for transmitting private documents through the Internet.
 SSL works by using a public key to encrypt data that's transferred over the SSL connection.
-See also transport layer security. connection between your CB Response server and USM Anywhere.
+See also transport layer security.) connection between your Carbon Black EDR server and USM Anywhere.

 - Click Save.

-If the icon appears, there is a problem with the connection.
+If the icon displays, there is a problem with the connection.
 The Message column provides information about the issue.
-Repeat the steps to fix the configuration or troubleshoot your Carbon Black connection.
+Repeat the steps to fix the configuration or troubleshoot your Carbon Black EDR connection.